Carus: Legacy

 Like the conquests of Trajan, 160 years before, Carus' gains were immediately relinquished by his successor.
 His son Numerian, naturally of an unwarlike disposition, was forced by the army to retreat back over the Tigris.
-The report of the lightning strike was evidently widely accepted in the camp, and the superstitious awe of the troops inclined them to ascribe Carus' death to the wrath of the Gods.
-Rumors had been spread of dark oracles, affixing the limits of the Empire on the Tigris, and threatening destruction against the Roman who should presume beyond the river in arms.
-Persia was abandoned to its rightful owners, and not till Diocletian, a decade later, was the Persian contest decided in Rome's favor, by that emperor's victory.

 In the sphere of civil affairs, Carus is remembered principally for the final suppression of the authority of the senate, which had been partially restored under Tacitus and Probus.
 He declined to accept their ratification of his election, informing them of the fact by a haughty and distant dispatch.
 He was the last emperor to have united a civil with a military education, in that age when the two were increasingly detached; Diocletian (Imp.
 284–305), who succeeded Carus after the brief reign of the latter's sons, was to confirm and formalize the separation of professions, and the autocratic foundation of the imperial rule.

 Though Carus was known throughout his life for his austere and virtuous manners, the suspicion of his complicity in Probus' death, along with his haughty conduct towards the senate, tarnished his reputation before his death, and Julian conspicuously placed him among the tyrants of Rome, in his catalogue of The Caesars.